supercrytoking/discord-bot-boilerplate/README.md

 - The prefix is defined in the `bot-settings.json` file.

 Does this bot moderation feature commands like `!purge`, `!kick`, and `!ban`?
 - It does not.
-This is boilerplate for developers to develop their own commands for their Discord server.
+This is boilerplate for developers to develop their own commands for their Discord server—not quite a moderation/utility bot.

 Can you develop a bot for me?
 - I'd love to!
 Reach out to me if you'd like to hire me.